-11. Fuel Gauge
+12. Fuel Gauge/Fuel Door Reminder

 The pointer shows the level of fuel in the fuel tank when the ignition is in the ON/RUN position.
+The arrow in this symbol is a reminder that the Fuel Filler Door is located on the left side of the vehicle.

-12. Tire Pressure Monitoring Telltale Light - If Equipped
+13. Tire Pressure Monitoring Telltale Light - If Equipped

-Each tire, including the spare (if provided), should be checked monthly when cold and inflated to the inflation pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
 (If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper tire inflation pressure for those tires.)